betschki/ghost-typesense-test-2/README.md

 # @magicpages/ghost-typesense

 Add powerful search to your Ghost blog with Typesense.
-This package provides everything you need:
+This monorepo provides everything you need:

 - 🔍 **Search UI**: Beautiful, accessible search interface
 - 🤖 **CLI Tool**: Easy content syncing and management